MicrosoftLearning/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-03_instructions.md

     val df = spark.read.json("abfss://<file-system-name>@<storage-account-name>.dfs.core.windows.net/preferences.json")
     ```

+    >**Note** If this takes more than a couple of minutes.
+Click cancel and check that you have  replaced the correct application id anf application client secret.

 1. In this code block, replace the **file-system-name** with the word **data** and **storage-account-name** placeholder values in this code block with the value that you collected earlier and are held in notepad.